parth3710/first_repo/README.md

 # First

-learning how to use git and github
+learning how to use git and github. just edited the readme file.